2021 Game Challenge Rules

 Individuals: Individuals who are legal residents of the US and who are 13 years of age or older at the time of entry are eligible to enter the Game Challenge.
 Entrants under the age of 18 may be asked to provide evidence of parent or legal guardian consent satisfactory to MassDiGI.
 Entrants may be asked to provide documentation for proof of residence.

-Teams: Groups of up to seven individuals who satisfy the criteria set forth above are eligible to enter the Game Challenge as a team (each, a “Team”).
+Teams: Groups of up to fifteen individuals for college and university entrants and up to eight for all other entrants who satisfy the criteria set forth above are eligible to enter the Game Challenge as a team (each, a “Team”).
 Each Team must designate one team member to represent the Team in entering the Team submission (the “Team Representative”).
 Any prize awarded to a Team will be presented to the Team Representative.
-The Team Representative is responsible for identifying all Team members and will have final authority in dividing prizes amongst the Team (if awarded).
+The Team Representative is responsible for identifying all Team members and will have final authority in dividing prizes among the Team (if awarded).
 The Team must have the permission and consent of Team members to act in this role and must confirm the Team’s and each Team member’s agreement with these rules.
 During registration, the Team Representative may be asked to indicate the size of the Team and to identify the Team members.
 Teams are solely responsible for their own collaboration and cooperation with respect to their participation in the Game Challenge.
 In no event will MassDiGI officiate in any dispute regarding the activities and participation of Team members.

 Each entrant may submit no more than one game.
 However, a Team member who is not a Team Representative may be on an unlimited number of Teams.

-Team Representatives and Team members are required to register as part of a team prior to February 12th at 5pm ET on the MassDiGI Eventbrite page in order to participate.
+Team Representatives and Team members are required to register as part of a team prior to March 12, 2021 at 8pm ET on the registration form page in order to participate.

 Game Eligibility and Requirements.